-After posting part 1, I realized the screenshots of Apple Map Japan Image Collection were not really correct stating that all of Tokyo, Chiba, Kagagawa, Kyoto and Osaka will have been ‘completely mapped’ by the end of 2022.
-Official public roads will have been mapped but not private roads…and there are lots of those.
+In part 1 we examined Apple Map Japan Image Collection for 2022 and concluded that all of Tokyo, Chiba, Kanagawa, Kyoto and Osaka prefectures will have been ‘completely mapped’.
+But this isn’t really true: yes official public roads will have been mapped but not private roads…and there are lots of those.

-If you examine the current coverage of Look Around in Tokyo carefully you notice that many side streets are not mapped.
+If you examine the current coverage of Look Around in Tokyo carefully you’ll notice lots of holes, many side streets are not mapped.
 These are private roads.
 Private roads in Japan look just like regular roads, and are used like regular roads but they are owned and paid for by the residents who live there.
 It is a traditional cultural institution of local community building before there was a local government to take care of such things.
 It’s also one of the reasons why undergrounding is difficult to do even on public roads as utility poles are ‘owned’ by the residents.

 |Total All (Public~Private)||1,107.4||100|

 What Apple had done in Japan for their Image Collection is only map public roads, and not all of the those either as I spot a few missing ones in Suginami City.
 The general rule of thumb is that narrow side roads in older cities and neighborhoods are private roads.
 It’s safe to assume that Apple Image Collection vans have only mapped 60%~70% of the cities they have traveled.
 Google Maps Japan, has you would expect, have extensively mapped private roads.